top of page

 Goals

-To make the software more intuitive for users (teachers and school staff) to input students' scores and data to software, to help users to filter students based on certain categories.
+To make the software more intuitive for users (teachers and school staff).

 Outcomes